gitpress/adventures/html/01_hello_html/_4_writing_some_HTML.md

 Here we are using the **<h3></h3>** tag as a sub-header which gives our HTML the right structure and presentation.

 > Think of headers within a section being like gears in a car.
 You should move naturally up from gear 1 to 2, to 3.
 When you start a new section, start again from a low heading and again move up gradually.

-## Body

-## Charset & Meta

-## Typography

-## Paragraphs
+### <p></p>

+We covered this paragraph tag in the last section very lightly.
+The **<p></p>** tag designates something as a paragraph.
+A collection of text grouped by thematic/grammatical reasons.